In this unit students use a programming platform, Scratch, to learn mathematics through digital technology.

 In this session students apply their knowledge of programming in Scratch to create paths.
 There are seven challenges which vary in difficulty as indicated by the number of stars on the cards (See Copymaster One).

-Let student choose a level of difficulty that they think is appropriate for them.
+- Let students choose a level of difficulty that they think is appropriate for them.
 Students may wish to work in pairs to work on the challenges.

 The solution codes for the challenges are provided in Copymaster One solutions PDF.
 Note that there are often many different programmes that produce the same outcome.
 Also, remind the students that they are trying to get as close as they can to the target paths.
 It is difficult to get the coding identical to the original.

-Gather the class after a suitable time of exploration.
+- Gather the class after a suitable time of exploration (this may be a whole maths lesson).
 Discuss how they went about answering the challenges.
 Points to bring out are:

 So far students have worked from a shape to create code.
 In this lesson they are given the code and expected to anticipate the shape that will be drawn.
 After anticipating they can always recreate the code on Scratch to see what happens but that is not the aim.
 Pre-made codes for use in sessions three and four are available in the Scratch Codes zip file.